OpenVPN and Transmission with WebUI

 You can override the default web UI by setting the

-Combustion UI and Kettu come bundled with the container.
+Combustion UI, Kettu and Transmission-Web-Control come bundled with the container.
 You can enable either of them by setting

 TRANSMISSION_WEB_HOME variable if set.